 In 1940, she began Sincerely Yours, her own BBC radio show that was broadcast in the UK and abroad.
 For seven years, Dame Vera Lynn performed songs that reminded the troops of home including the songs that she will forever be associated with – We'll Meet Again and The White Cliffs of Dover among many others.

 She toured Egypt and India with the Entertainment National Services Association, after which she travelled under the auspices of the army to Burma, meeting and performing for the troops, raising smiles and morale as she went.
+She became known and is still referred to as 'The Forces' Sweetheart.'

 Her career continued to flourish after the war with hits at home and overseas, and she performed into the 1960s and 70s.
 In the latter half of her career she re-focused and put her efforts into raising money for charity.
+Dame Vera Lynn moved to the village of Ditchling in East Sussex in the 1960's.

 She said: "My role as President is hugely important to me.
 For a family to be suddenly and unexpectedly faced with the news their child is affected by cerebral palsy is a life-altering experience.
 The special attention their child will need in his or her early years is woefully lacking in the public sector.
 The free service our charity provides is a lifeline to our families and helps to ensure their child achieves their maximum potential."